Google Analytics HIPAA Compliance - Penrod

 HIPAA Compliance with Server Side Container

-The server-side component de-identifies PHI by making an API call to Data Cloud.
-The server-side task manager also has an ingestion API connector that ingests the data into Salesforce Data Cloud.
-This allows our customers to re-identify the encrypted data.
+The server-side component utilizes an API call to Data Cloud to de-identify PHI.
+Additionally, the server-side task manager incorporates an ingestion API connector to seamlessly ingest the data into Salesforce Data Cloud.
+This empowers our customers to re-identify the encrypted data, ensuring utmost security and privacy.

 Our Final Take

-If you’re concerned about HIPAA compliance and retaining the power of your digital marketing efforts, please schedule a complimentary consultation.
-We’ll be able to assess your compliance challenges and see if our solutions are the right fit for you.
+If you’re worried about maintaining HIPAA compliance while still maximizing the impact of your digital marketing efforts, we invite you to schedule a complimentary consultation.
+During our session, we will assess your compliance challenges and determine if our solutions are the perfect fit for your needs.

 Schedule a Demo